 Having changed the text and replaced the image you need to save your changes.
 Go to the top right of your screen and select the 'Save' button.

-Once the page has been saved you can select the icon to the left of the Save button to view the page as others will now see it.
+Once the page has been saved you can select the icon to the left of the black book icon to view the page as others will now see it.
+(More about this later.)